PriscillaOng12/Intelligent-Data-Quality-Platform/docs/api-reference.md

 Complete documentation for the Intelligent Data Quality Platform REST API.

-# API Reference

-*A comprehensive guide to the REST API I built for data quality monitoring*

 ## Why I Designed the API This Way

 When I started building this, I tried to cram everything into a few giant endpoints.
 Big mistake - debugging became a nightmare and adding new features meant breaking existing ones.
 So I redesigned it following REST principles I learned from reading the Stripe and GitHub API docs (they're honestly works of art).